 In this the second paper in the series, we turn our attention to the importance and impact of Primary Purpose and Team Leadership in creating an effective team.
 The Primary Purpose is important in that it has caused the team’s existence.
 Within this dimension of our Team Coaching model, the team and its leader have to lay the foundations of the twin imperatives; achievement of the primary purpose and developing effective teamwork.

-Acorn White Paper – Creating High Performing Teams It just so happens that this has been written at a time of turmoil for society and organisations alike.
+It just so happens that this has been written at a time of turmoil for society and organisations alike.
 The pandemic has turned normal life on its head and made every-day work interactions difficult or even impossible.
-However, it has given people a very clear and uniting…
+However, it has given people a very clear and uniting challenge that has focused attention and driven real collaboration and innovation.

 For the last three years, Acorn Coaching and Development has hosted an annual gathering of senior leaders from the UK division of an international corporate.
 There was a need for the company to leverage the expertise and latent leadership within its leadership team to increase the rate and impact of change to keep ahead of external changes and emerging markets.